skibu/nornsLib/README.md

 like 'date' and also accessing APIs that can provide binary data, such as using curl to get an binary file.

+### util.sleep(seconds)
+Sleeps specified fraction number of seconds.
+Implemented by doing a system call.
+Note that this will lock out the UI for the specified amount of time, so should be used judiciously.

 ### util.epochtime_str()
 Retuns epoch time string with with nanosecond precision, by doing a system call.
 Note that because the number of characters one cannot just convert this